 Open Homes 2018

-The following homes will be open during the Stroll Through History this year (descriptions coming soon):
+The following homes will be open during the 2018 Stroll Through History for ticketed guests from 11am-4pm.

 Interior: True to its style, the house has no central hall.
 The entry alcove leads both to a front parlor (and from there to a bedroom which was an addition to the original house), and to the living room.
 The living room opens into the dining room through a sliding pocket door to the east and into a bedroom through a south facing door with transom.
 The dining room enters either south into the kitchen (remodeled 2015) or into the east bedroom.
 Refinished oak top-nailed floors throughout the house unify the house and create a smooth flow from room to room, while the 12 foot ceilings and transom windows make the interior light and airy.
 Note the original duct work, stained glass and decorative window surrounds.